cjmcdonald42/service_counter/docs/SECURITY.md

-This project does not collect or store any personal data.
+This project does not collect nor store any personal data.